Section 3: Floods

 Mr. Hard also stated that the “water-logging of soils that can not be drained in time in spring to permit the seed to be put in the ground on time,” cost the state in crop failures.
 “This late seeded grain is always stricken with rust. . . .”
 Estimates placed the cost of “rust loss in North Dakota at $275,000,000 the last four years, a staggering figure.”

 Why is this important?
 The Red River of the North has flooded for centuries, but it became a problem when people began to build permanent homes, business structures, and farms in the river valley.
 North Dakota has sought a solution to flooding on the Red River since 1889.
 Today, the Red River of the North still floods regularly.
-Cities along the river banks have undertaken flood control projects, but there is no unified, inter-state approach to dealing with flooding in the Red River Valley.
+Cities along the river banks have undertaken flood control projects, but until recently there has been no unified, inter-state approach to dealing with flooding in the Red River Valley.
+Today, the cities of Fargo and Moorhead are working to remove houses and other structures that can be damaged by recurring floods and to route flood waters through channels west of the city of Fargo.